Parisson/TimeSide/README.rst

 TimeSide : open and fast web audio components
 ==============================================

 TimeSide is a set of python components enabling easy audio processing, transcoding, imaging and streaming.
-Its simple architecture and high-level API have been design to process serial pipelines
+Its simple architecture and high-level API have been design to process serial pipelines.

 It includes a powerfull HTM5 interactive player which can be embedded in any web application to provide fancy waveforms, various analyzer results, synced time metadata display during playback and remote indexing.